bitsofcotton/ddpmopt/README.md

 2025/11/21 merge latest p2 result.
 2025/11/30 test the universal invariant breaks or not by public upload.
 2025/12/04 some code fixes since before it was mis-coded.
+2025/12/10 update lieonn comments, concludes with this form.